-Out of the top 10 highest-grossing film franchises, Jurassic Park has the fewest number of movies.
-The first three films in the series starred Sam Neill, Laura Dern, and Jeff Goldblum in the lead.
-Based on Michael Crichton’s best-seller, the franchise is centered around a disastrous experiment to create a theme park of cloned dinosaurs.
-Since the release of the 1993 film, numerous video games and comic books have been created as a part of the franchise.
+Out of the top 10 highest-grossing film franchises, Jurassic Park boasts the smallest collection of films.
+The first three in the series starred Sam Neill, Laura Dern, and Jeff Goldblum in the lead.
+Based on Michael Crichton’s bestseller, the franchise is centered around a disastrous experiment to create a theme park of cloned dinosaurs.
+Since the release of the first film, the franchise has expanded to include a variety of video games and comic books.

 In 2015, a new trilogy starring Chris Pratt and Bryce Dallas-Howard was launched.
 Jurassic World was the first film to gross more than $500 million in its opening weekend.
 In the course of its theatrical run, it grossed over $1.6 billion, making it one of the highest-grossing films of that year.
-A fifth film Jurassic World: Fallen Kingdom released in 2018 and, in no time, became the third Jurassic film to pass the billion-dollar mark.
-A sixth film named Jurassic World: Dominion is scheduled to be released on June 10, 2022.
+Jurassic World: Fallen Kingdom, the 5th film in the franchise, released in 2018 and, in no time, became the third Jurassic film to pass the billion-dollar mark.